dr-jam/ObserverExercise/README.md

 ### 2.3: Sending messages

-Now the Pikminis are able to register to a new publisher or drop that publisher like a hat.
+Now the Pikminis are able to subscribe to a new publisher or drop that publisher like a hat.
 Unfortunately the Pikminis aren't able to get a message yet!

 In order to do this, the `SendMessageWithPublisher` within the `PublisherManager.cs` file must be implemented for our small Pikminis to move around!